uchicago-cs/cmsc23300/website/project3_rubric.rst

   requires substantial work to get it to build, you will receive a zero on the assignment.

-  **So, make sure you verify that the version of the code you submitted builds correctly on a CS machine**
+  **So, make sure you verify that the version of the code you submitted builds correctly on a supported software environment** (see the `Projects <projects.html>`_ page for more details on this)

 * **Grossly incorrect memory management**: Up to 5 point penalty.
 You should make sure to free any memory you malloc, but we will usually not take points off unless you've